joegelay/you-vs-a-billionaire/README.md

 ## Inspiration

 You Vs. A Billionaire was heavily inspried by Brad Templeton's article - [Bill Gates Wealth Index](https://www.templetons.com/brad/billg.html).
 Reading Brad's article is one of my earliest internet memories.
-It has stuck with me since I first discovered it over a dial-up AOL connection.
+It has stuck with me ever since I first discovered it over a dial-up AOL connection.

 As mentioned on the site, You Vs. A Billionaire was of course inspired by William MacAskill and the Effective Altruism movement as well.